Frequently Asked Questions

 What type of training do you provide?

-I teach and practice positive reinforcement training methods using a clicker device (i.e. a bridge marker) and food rewards (i.e. a primary reinforcer) in addition to reward removal for undesirable behavior (i.e. negative punishment).
-I am committed to humane, science-based training methods.
+We teach and practice positive reinforcement training methods using a clicker device (i.e. a bridge marker) and food rewards (i.e. a primary reinforcer) in addition to reward removal for undesirable behavior (i.e. negative punishment).
+We are committed to humane, science-based training methods.

 What makes you qualified to work with my dog?

-I am a graduate and certified training partner (KPA CTP) of the Karen Pryor Academy for Animal Training and Behavior, where I completed over six months of rigorous education and testing in animal behavior modification at the Medical District Veterinary Clinic at Illinois, part of the University of Illinois in Chicago.
-In conjunction with the strict legal and ethical behavioral protocol and continuing education requirements of my certification board, I am committed to staying up-to-on new developments and research in animal behavior.
+Our trainers are graduates and certified training partners (KPA CTP) of the Karen Pryor Academy (KPA)for Animal Training and Behavior at the Medical District Veterinary Clinic at Illinois, part of the University of Illinois in Chicago, and have completed rigorous education and testing in animal behavior modification.
+In conjunction with the strict legal and ethical behavioral protocol and continuing education requirements of the KPA certification board, we are committed to staying up-to-on new developments and research in animal behavior.

-If you aren’t sure if my expertise fits your needs, please contact me.
-I would be happy to discuss it with you.
+If you aren’t sure if our expertise fits your needs, please contact us.
+We would be happy to discuss it with you.

 Like us, dogs are resilient creatures.
 They may face very painful feelings of anxiety, frustration or anger, often times a result of communication barriers and being subjected to punishment-based training methods.
 I feel privileged and determined to help dogs and their people move beyond such communication barriers using humane training methods based on up-to-date research.